cayesoneira/miniTRASGO/README.md

 ## Contact

 For questions, suggestions, or contributions, feel free to:
-- Create an issue in the [GitHub repository](https://github.com/cayesoneira/miniTRASGO/issues).
+- Create an issue in the [GitHub repository](https://github.com/csoneira/miniTRASGO/issues).
 - Contact the repository owners directly.

----

-This README is designed to make it easy for anyone to contribute to the miniTRASGO documentation without needing technical expertise.
-Happy editing! 🚀